quantum-boss1827/student-record-system/README.md

-# student-record-system
+# Student Record System

-My beginner Python project
+This is a Python project I built to practice programming.

+## Features
+- Add student
+- Search student
+- Delete student

+## Goal
+To improve my coding and problem-solving skills.